Vehicle Types

 Frequently Asked Questions

 What credit score do I need to finance a semi truck?
-While some lenders work with scores as low as 500, you'll get the best terms with a score of 680+.
-Most mainstream lenders prefer 650+ for approval.
+Many specialty lenders work with scores as low as 500-550, though you'll get better terms with 650+.
+The truck serving as collateral allows lenders to work with challenged credit more easily than other loan types.

 How much should I put down on a semi truck?
-Plan for 10-20% down with good credit, or 20-35%+ with challenged credit.
-More down payment generally means better terms.
+Expect 10-20% with good credit, or 25-40% with challenged credit.
+More down payment improves your rate and approval odds.
+See our detailed [down payment section above](#down-payment-guidelines).

-How long can I finance a semi truck?
-New trucks can often be financed for up to 84 months.
-Used trucks typically max out at 60-72 months depending on age.
+How long can you finance a semi truck?
+New semi trucks can typically be financed for 60-84 months.
+Used trucks usually max out at 48-72 months depending on age and mileage.
+Longer terms mean lower payments but more total interest paid.

 Getting Started